mrrusof/snippets/java/oca8/ch5/README.md

 When a subclass declares a method that has the same name as a private method in a superclass, neither the rules for overriding nor the rules for overloading apply.
-For example:
+For example, the following program compiles even if each declaration of `getNumberOfHumps` returns a different type.

 ```java
 public class Camel {